-Focaccia Bread is the perfect beginner bread recipe for the home baker.
-This overnight no knead focaccia bread recipe makes a soft tender Italian loaf full of flavor, using your favorite toppings of herbs, tomatoes or kalamata olives with a sprinkling of sea salt.
-This is the most addictive bread recipe I have ever made.
-Don’t get me wrong, I love all homemade bread, but focaccia is hands down my favorite.
+This is the most addictive herbed focaccia bread recipe I've ever made.
+Don't get me wrong, I love all homemade bread, but this minimal effort focaccia is hands down one my favorite breads.
 Dip in oil, soak up pasta juice, make a sandwich or a pizza.
 Any way you decide to enjoy it, I know it will be amazingly delicious!!

 What is Focaccia Bread?